shenmingfu/toy_2gal/README.md

 # toy_2gal
 This is the code for two-galaxy simulation.
-It is developed by Shenming Fu.
+Copyright: this code is developed by Shenming Fu.